qburns/topshelf/README.md

 #### 2a.
 Root Folders

 TopShelf tries to maintain a clean base file structure.
-All your finished, production ready code is placed into /assets/ by Mixture, while all your work in progress / uncombined files reside in /inventory/ before Mixture uses them.
+All your finished, production ready code is placed into /assets/ by Mixture, while all your work in progress / uncombined files reside in /inventory.

 **/inventory/**

 Inventory is the folder where all of the CSS, SASS, and JS files reside.
-This folder contain all of our recipes, ingredients and specials are found, which you'll read about in a minute.
+This folder contains all of our recipes, ingredients and specials, all of which you'll read about in a minute.

 **/menu/**

 Pages, templates and layouts are stored here.
-These files are "on the menu" for Mixture to use.
+These files are the pages/layouts "on the menu" for Mixture to serve up to the user.

 **/models/**

-Models contains json files that the Liquid templating system uses.
-These files can contain data we use throughout the site in powerful ways.
+The models folder contains json files that contain data that is stored for use by the Liquid templating system that Mixture uses by default.
+The data inside these files can be used in extremely powerful and robust ways.

 **/assets/**

-This folder will be initially empty of any real files when you download the boilerplate.
-Mixture will automatically fill this folder with your combined css files, combined javascript files and include their minified versions as well.
-All images should also be placed in the images folder inside assets.
+This folder will be initially empty of any real files when you download TopShelf.
+Files will automatically be added inside this folder with your combined css files, combined javascript files and include their minified versions as well.
+All images should also be placed in the /assets/images.

 #### 2b.
 Topshelf Nomenclature